 Detox Skin Care & Beauty Products in 3 Steps

 Write it all down and decided which personal care products you can NOT live without.
 When you know which those are, head over to www.ewg.org/skindeep and check the rating.

 If EWG says it’s gotta go…well, it’s gotta go.

 If it is a really poorly rated product and you have symptoms of feeling unwell—throw it out!

-If your products is not the most optimal, but you feel you can phase it out, then use it up and when it is gone, replace it.
+Products not the most optimal?
+Feel you can phase it out?
+Then use it up.
+But when it is gone, replace it.